kavin-jindal/Speakup/README.md

 # Speakup
 Speakup is a text-to-speech program, which can convert the text typed in the entry box into speech.
 A bot has been made that will narrate anything written in the textbox.
 It has been made in Python Tkinter.
-The program will release on 27th July.
+The program has been released, but it is currently under development.
+It is in beta version.
+More updates will come up soon.

 # Installation